‘I feel like I’ve been robbed’: The sheriff’s office still has massive delays in processing deeds from auctions.

 “This was from our savings,” she said Thursday of the money they used to bid on the house.
 “It really bothers me.
 This was our first property that we purchased, and we were not expecting this to happen.”

-In response to questions from The Inquirer, Ava Schwemler, a spokesperson for the city’s Law Department, provided a one-sentence statement on Thursday that she said was approved by Undersheriff Tariq El-Shabazz: “The Law Department acts as legal counsel to the Sheriff’s Office and therefore represents the Sheriff’s Office in litigation.”
+In response to questions from The Inquirer, Ava Schwemler, a spokesperson for the city’s law department, provided a one-sentence statement on Thursday that she said was approved by Undersheriff Tariq El-Shabazz: “The Law Department acts as legal counsel to the Sheriff’s Office and therefore represents the Sheriff’s Office in litigation.”

-Daniel Bernheim, a lawyer who is suing the city and Bilal over the delays and is seeking a systemic fix, said he has recently received a “startling” number of calls and emails from people and companies trying to get their deeds after auctions — some waiting up to a year.
+Daniel Bernheim, a lawyer who is suing the city and Bilal over the delays and is seeking a systemic fix, said he had recently received a “startling” number of calls and emails from people and companies trying to get their deeds after auctions — some waiting up to a year.

 “Everybody has a war story,” Bernheim said.
 “It’s crazy.”